Maia-Everett/lintian.eu/_posts/2024-02-04-warcraft-retrospective-13.md

 At one point in the Mass Effect Retrospective, Shamus Young [talks](https://www.shamusyoung.com/twentysidedtale/?p=28980) about the importance of showing the world through the eyes of regular people.

 Warcraft 1 and 2 are about large-scale war, about whole army deployments and battles that decide the fate of kingdoms and continents.
-And even this story is highly abstracted by the gameplay, where peasant villages and the nvader fortresses alike are represented by the same kind of bases with the same tech trees.
+And even this story is highly abstracted by the gameplay, where peasant villages and invader fortresses alike are represented by the same kind of bases with the same tech trees.
 With such abstraction, it's not easy to imagine the wars as they actually occur in-universe, with looting and pillaging, with scorched lands and ruined lives.

 Warcraft Adventures gives us a taste of the aftermath of the wars from the perspective of [an orc raised in human captivity](https://warcraft.wiki.gg/wiki/Thrall).
 The orcs lost, were forced to live in a way contrary to their nature, and as a result, were reduced to despondent drunkards.
 And now we're seeing how the wars affected human society --- through the eyes of a single paladin.
 And it makes us care about the world the way Warcraft 1 and 2 just didn't, and couldn't by design.